 Levelator is a popular and free, standalone compressor/limiter/gate.
 Simply drag your .wav or .aiff audio onto the program, and it processes the audio into a new file (appended with “.output”).
 This works great for some people, but I don’t like the results, which I can’t customize because Levelator has no options.

 On the other side, you can get some complex multiband compressors for Audacity.
-I highly recommend upgrading to Audacity 1.3 beta if you use any of these plugins.
+I highly recommend that you use the latest Audacity version if you use any of these plugins.

 A compressor that is just right for Audacity